What is Chemeketa's district?

 Yes, the scholarship will pay up to a maximum of 18 credits each term, including the summer term between your first and second year.

-Can I take classes at any of Chemeketa's campuses and centers?
+Can I take classes at any Chemeketa location?

-Yes, Chemeketa offers classes in a variety of locations.
-You may take your classes at locations convenient for you.
+Yes, Chemeketa offers classes at a variety of locations.
+You may take your classes at locations convenient for you, including online.

 What if I enroll as a full-time student with 12 credits but I drop some classes?